message/iata/AE.md

 - nationals of India with a visa issued by the USA or with a residence permit issued by USA, United Kingdom or an EU Member State traveling to Abu Dhabi (AUH);
 - passengers traveling to Abu Dhabi (AUH) with a resident visa;
 - passengers traveling to Abu Dhabi (AUH) with a tourist visa issued by Abu Dhabi;
-- passengers who are traveling to Abu Dhabi (AUH) and arriving from Australia, Bhutan, Brunei Darussalam, China (People's Rep.), Greenland, Hong Kong (SAR China), Iceland, Israel, Korea (Rep.), Mauritius, Morocco, New Zealand, Saudi Arabia or Singapore with a pre-arranged visa issued by any emirate;
+- passengers who are traveling to Abu Dhabi (AUH) and arriving from Australia, Bhutan, Brunei Darussalam, China (People's Rep.), Chinese Taipei, Cuba, Greenland, Hong Kong (SAR China), Iceland, Israel, Japan, Korea (Rep.), Mauritius, Morocco, New Zealand, Portugal, Russian Fed., Saudi Arabia, Singapore, Switzerland, Tajikistan, United Kingdom or Uzbekistan with a pre-arranged visa issued by any emirate;
 - nationals of Indonesia traveling under the Safe Travel Corridor program.
 They must have an entry permit and a return ticket.
 2. Passengers who in the past 14 days have been in or transited through Nigeria or South Africa are not allowed to enter.
 - This does not apply to: